dylangleason/bowling/README.md

 Program for calculating 10-pin bowling scores.

+Score each frame at the interactive prompt, for up to 10 frames.
+A valid frame is defined as one of the following inputs:

+    X     - Strike ("x" is also accepted as input) n,/   - Spare
+    n,m   - Open Frame, where n and m are numbers X,n,m - Strike plus two bonus rolls (Final Frame only) n,/,m - Spare plus two bonus rolls (Final Frame only

 ## Running the Program

 This program can be run via Python 3 directly if installed on your system, or can be run via Docker using the `Dockerfile`.